This Day In History Jan. 15 - 21, 2017

 Presbyterian Heritage Center Independent.
 Innovative.
 Interactive.
 Montreat Map

-Congo Mission Exhibit and Discovering Congo Art: The Role of Missionaries Exhibit are now both open at the Presbyterian Heritage Center.
+Congo Mission Exhibit and Discovering Congo Art: The Role of Missionaries Exhibit will be closing at the end of January at the Presbyterian Heritage Center.
 Come learn about the 125 history of the American Presbyterian Congo Mission its integrated pioneers during a time of American Jim Crow laws, its successfull campaign against King Leopold's atrocities on the native population, its trials and tribulations as well as how Congo Art influenced early 20th Century modern art.

 The PHC's display of about 100 artifacts from Congo Kuba, Luba, Songye and Pende groups is just a small portion of what is a top 10 Congo Art collection located in the United States.
 See king statues, ceremonial weapons, decorated masks, everyday living implements.